 As your code gets more and more complicated, you may get more of these bugs.
 This is one reason why you want to keep your code nice and clean.

 On Linux, one very useful tool for finding memory corruption bugs is valgrind.
 If you have installed Ubuntu 16.04 on your laptop/desktop, you should give it a try.
 Just prefix your commandline by "valgrind" (or "valgrind --tool=exp-sgcheck" if simply running "valgrind" doesn't print any error messages, although this feature is experimental and may not work right) and read the output carefully.
 Figure out why valgrind is complaining and fix only the first bug it complains about.
-Although valgrind cannot catch every memory corruption bug, it does a pretty good job.
+Although valgrind cannot catch every memory corruption bug, it does a pretty good job for relatively straight-forward memory corruption bugs.
 For more details, please see the PA1 FAQ item about valgrind.

 If your program is memory-corruption free and you just want to look for memory leaks, you can run your program by prefixing it with "valgrind --leak-check=full" and see what valgrind has found for you.
 Please understand that, for our programming assignments, there is absolutely no requirement that you don't have memory leaks.
 My recommendation is that you should ignore memory leak information from valgrind and only run valgrind when you suspect that you have memory corruption bugs and hope that valgrind can help.